 The small bones on a Rainbow Trout are very fine so usually there is no need to worry about removing them.
 If you see any larger ones located near the spine you can pull them out with a pliers or your fingers - but with all the trout I've prepared, they have never been an issue.

 Some people like to freeze the heads and tails to make fish stock.
-We simply put them in a small bag and freeze them until the day we take out the trash.
+I like to freeze them too - until trash day.

-We use the flat side of a cast iron griddle when grilling fish.
+We use the flat side of a cast iron griddle such as this one when grilling fish.
 The fish browns beautifully and you don't have to worry about the fish falling through the grates of the grill!
+Place the cast iron griddle directly on top of the grill's grates and preheat for about 15 minutes at medium high heat.

 Other than the grilling, all of the components of this meal can be prepared ahead of time.
 You can have a lovely, healthy meal in less than 30 minutes!